DevTeam/Pure.DI/README.md

 | [ObjectResolveByTagMethodName](#objectresolvebytagmethodname-hint)                                                                 | Method name        | _Resolve_ |            |
 | [DisposeMethodModifiers](#disposemethodmodifiers-hint)                                                                             | Method modifier    | _public_  |            |
 | [FormatCode](#formatcode-hint)                                                                                                     | _On_ or _Off_      | _Off_     |            |

+The list of hints will be gradually expanded to meet the needs and desires for fine-tuning code generation.
+Please feel free to add your ideas.

 ### Resolve Hint